What is Deep Water Yoga

 Deep Water Yoga vs Deep Water Aerobics

 What’s the difference between deep water aerobics and aqua yoga?
 As someone who teaches both, I have a clear perspective on the differences between the two disciplines.
 From my perspective, deep water aerobics is an exercise program in the deep of the pool that gives you a cardio workout with zero impact.
 Because I can’t help but be a yoga teacher, MY deep water aerobics classes give you that cardio and challenge your body awareness, torso control, and brain/body connection.
 But my deep water aerobics classes are clearly not yoga.
 We never chant, meditate, do breathwork, talk about philosophy, nor does the pace doesn’t encourage mindfulness.
-There’s very few yoga poses (I can’t help but throw a few in the cool down sometimes).
+There are very few yoga poses (I can’t help but throw a few in the cool down sometimes).
 I can’t claim my deep water aerobics are a yoga class and no one who takes it calls it yoga, because it doesn’t have the other elements that make movement yoga – personalization, meditation, breathwork, or tradition.